-Students applying for the PhD in Film Studies will identify a departmental Area of Concentration from the list of associated departments (e.g. English, French, Hispanic, History of Art and Architecture, Slavic, and German).
+Students applying for the PhD in Film and Media Studies will identify a departmental Area of Concentration from the list of associated departments (e.g. English, French, Hispanic, History of Art and Architecture, Slavic, and German).
 This area of concentration will appear on the student’s transcript when the degree is granted.

-Students will submit an application to the Film Studies PhD program.
+Students will submit an application to the Film and Media Studies PhD program.
 That application will be simultaneously vetted by the Associated Department.
 Only one application fee is required.
 Students who wish to pursue a MA simultaneously in a Department that offers a standalone MA (e.g. French or German) can do so.

 How to Apply